The 8 triangle matchstick puzzle

 In solving any matchstick puzzle first thing to do is to,

-Examine the figure and identify in what ways it is different from the FINAL figure that you have to make after solving the puzzle.
+Examine the figure and identify in what ways it differs from the FINAL figure that you have to make after solving the puzzle.

 This is the essential first step COMMON to solving any matchstick puzzle.